evmts/tevm-monorepo/docs/src/content/docs/reference/@tevm/errors/classes/InitcodeSizeViolationError.md

 title: "InitcodeSizeViolationError"
 ---

-Represents an error that occurs when initcode exceeds the maximum allowable size during EVM execution.
+Represents a calldata/creation error that occurs when initcode exceeds the maximum allowable size during EVM execution.

 Initcode size violation errors can occur due to:
 - Bugs in the smart contract code causing the initcode to exceed the maximum size.